Lumin33r/aico-delta-assessment-ii-public/README.md

       - API Gateway deployment is configured via Terraform (if using Lambdas + API Gateway)
    - React frontend is built and served (can be hosted on S3 bucket, or served from EC2)
    - Application demonstrates successful integration with AWS AI services
-   - EC2 instance can be SSHed onto, and CLI commands can be used to confirm services & dependencies

 **5. Documentation & Presentation (20%)**